 Some errors when encountered take most of us for a spin.
-In this category the error related to “Timeout” surely falls.
-If you are a web developer and receive the same there are a hundred combinations why this can possibly happen.
+In this category, the error related to “Timeout” surely falls.
+If you are a web developer and receive the same there are a hundred combinations of why this can possibly happen.
 The web, results can sometimes lead us in completely opposite directions because we have not analyzed the root cause for this.
-I sincerely urge everyone when working with generic errors, look for specific symptoms and then use the trick of eliminating one after the other before a final solution can be arrived.
+I sincerely urge everyone when working with generic errors, look for specific symptoms and then use the trick of eliminating one after the other before a final solution can arrive.

-This is one of the most common error which you would hear from web developers.
+This is one of the most common errors which you would hear from web developers.
 Here is a typical error raised shown on the website.

-It’s very clear message that the timeout duration specified for the operation is completed but actual work didn’t finish.
-The error can come because of two kind of timeouts:
+It’s a very clear message that the timeout duration specified for the operation is completed but actual work didn’t finish.
+The error can come because of two kinds of timeouts: